Quick Verdict

 4. CeraVe Moisturizing Cream -- Best PM Moisturizer ($17)

-The most ceramide-dense moisturizer at the drugstore price point.
-Ceramide III, IIIB, VI-II + hyaluronic acid + MVE sustained-release technology provides 24-hour hydration and measurably repairs the skin barrier over time.
+One of the most ceramide-rich moisturizers at the drugstore price point.
+Ceramide III, IIIB, VI-II + hyaluronic acid + MVE sustained-release technology provide long-wear hydration and barrier-supporting moisture.
 Apply generously as the final PM step over all serums.
-For very dry skin, layer over the HA serum and LRP Double Repair in the PM -- triple layering is appropriate for chronically dry or dehydrated skin.
+For very dry skin, layer over the HA serum and LRP Double Repair in the PM if your skin tolerates richer layering.

-Best for: PM barrier repair seal for dry and very dry skin.
-Also effective as a body moisturizer for dry arms and legs.
+Best for: PM moisture seal for dry and very dry skin.
+Also useful as a body moisturizer for dry arms and legs.

 Check Price on Amazon